It might not be TN…

 - It will eventually cease completely

-See our leaflet on Post-herpetic neuralgia which can be downloaded from the members’ area or contact the office for a copy: email@example.com
+See our leaflet on Post-herpetic neuralgia which can be downloaded from the members’ area or contact the office (quoting your membership number) for a copy to be posted to you: [email protected]

 - Burning pain resulting from physical damage to thetrigeminal nerve